GL Communications Inc.

 Filtering and Search

-Users can record all or filtered traffic into a trace file.
-Filtering and search capability adds a powerful dimension to the CDMA analyzer.
-This feature can isolate required frames from all the captured frames in real-time/offline.
+The user can record all or filtered traffic into a trace file and can create search/filter criteria automatically from the current screen selection.
+The filter and search options add a powerful dimension to the CDMA analyzer that isolates required frames from the captured frames in real-time/remote/offline.
 This allows filtering according to Data Link, MTP2, BSAP, SCCP, ATM, A3 & A7 IOS Application Layer, AAL2, A9 & A11 IOS Application Layer, IP, TCP/UDP and more.

-For A1, real-time capture filtering capabilities based on length of frames can be set.
-For A9 and A11, Ethernet based real-time capture filtering capabilities based on Source/Destination IP address, Mac Layer Address, and more can be applied.
+For A1, real-time capturing filter based on length of frames can be set.
+For A9 and A11, Ethernet based real-time capturing filter capabilities based on Source/Destination IP address, Mac Layer Address, and more can be applied.
 Users can specify custom VPI, VCI, and PT type values to filter frames during real-time capture for A3 A7 interfaces.
 Similarly, Search capability helps user to search for a particular frame based on specific search criteria.

 Reassembly in CDMA - A3 & A7 Interface